 - Data time window of the data samples;

-- Dataset Statistical Properties of the analytics output used for the generation of the analytics;
+- Dataset Statistical Properties of the data samples used for the generation of the analytics;

 - Output strategy used for the reporting of the analytics.

 - Level of accuracy reached for the specific notification for a cycle of the periodicity or for the request.